SonQBChau/sonqbchau.github.io/src/pages/posts/django-postgres.md

 ## Method 1: Installing PostgreSQL with Homebrew

-Straightforward PostgreSQL setup for users who prefer the command-line.
+Straightforward PostgreSQL setup for who prefer the command-line.

 ### 1. Install PostgreSQL